StackVista/stackstate-docs/configure/topology/event-handlers.md

 **Event** properties return details of a received event and vary for the different event types.
 Note that the default parameter name is`event`, this can be modified if you choose.

 **HealthStateChangedEvent** - generated when an element's own health state changes.
-- `event.HealthStateChengedEvent.triggeredTimestamp` - returns the time at which the state change occurred.
+- `event.triggeredTimestamp` - returns the time  (epoch in ms) at which the state change occurred.
-- `event.HealthStateChengedEvent.stackElement` - returns the node ID of the element that has changed its state.
+- `event.causeId` - returns the UUID of the event that triggered the health state change.
-- `event.HealthStateChengedEvent.newState` - returns the current state of the element.
+- `event.newState` - returns the current state of the element.
+For HealthStateChangedEvents and  ViewHealthStateChangedEvents.
-- `event.HealthStateChengedEvent.oldState` - returns the previous state of the element.
+- `event.oldState` - returns the previous state of the element.
+For HealthStateChangedEvents and  ViewHealthStateChangedEvents.
-- `event.HealthStateChengedEvent.causeId` - returns the node ID for the original cause of the element's state change.
+- `event.stackElement` - returns the node ID of the element that has changed its state.
+For HealthStateChangedEvents only.

-**PropagatedHealthStateChangedEvent**.
-Generated when the propagated health state of an element changes.
-- `event.PropagatedHealthStateChangedEvent.triggeredTimestamp` - returns the time at which the state change occurred.
-- `event.PropagatedHealthStateChangedEvent.stateChanges` - returns the chain of elements through which the health state change propagated.
+- `event.stateChanges` - returns the chain of elements through which the health state change propagated.For PropagatedHealthStateChangedEvents only.
-- `event.PropagatedHealthStateChangedEvent.causeId` - returns the node ID for the original cause of the propagated state change.

-**ViewHealthStateChangedEvent**: Generated when the health state of the entire view changes.
-- `event.ViewHealthStateChangedEvent.triggeredTimestamp` - returns the time at which the state change occurred.
-- `event.ViewHealthStateChangedEvent.viewHealthState` - returns the node ID of the health state object for the view that changed its state.
+- `event.viewHealthState` - returns the node ID of the health state object for the view that changed its state.
+For ViewHealthStateChangedEvents only
-- `event.ViewHealthStateChangedEvent.oldState` - returns the previous health state of the view.
-- `event.ViewHealthStateChangedEvent.newState` - returns the health state of the view.
-- `event.ViewHealthStateChangedEvent.causeId` - returns the node ID for the original cause of the view's state change.

 ### Plugins